Welcome to Alderley Edge in Bloom, Growing Pride in our Village!

 The group enters the annual Royal Horticultural Society ‘Britain In Bloom’ competition to showcase our environmental responsibility, community participation and horticultural achievement.
-In 2018 we were awarded a prestigious Gold Award.
+In 2018 and 2019 we were awarded prestigious Gold Awards.

 Why not join in ?
 Help us to create greener and cleaner spaces , help bring our community together, inspire young and old to grow!
 Whether its sprucing up the village streets , litter picking or taking action for wildlife, you are very welcome.
 Every contribution is valued even its its just an hour from time to time.
 Working together we can achieve so much.

 Please contact our Chairman , Leslie Cox, email :- firstname.lastname@example.org or call 07774 488458 or Christine Munro at email@example.com Award.

 to improve the Parish of Alderley Edge for the benefit of all

 to enhance community participation and cohesion

 to enthuse young people of the village with a love of gardening